Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Chat/README.md

 ### Send read receipt

-Use `SendReadReceipt` to post a read receipt event to a chat thread, on behalf of a chat member.
+Use `SendReadReceipt` to notify other members that the message is read by the user.

 ```C# Snippet:Azure_Communication_Chat_Tests_Samples_SendReadReceipt
 await chatThreadClient.SendReadReceiptAsync(messageId);